scalar-labs/scalardb/docs/backup-restore.md

 For example, if replication is properly set to 3 and only the data of one of the nodes in a cluster is lost, you do not need a transactionally-consistent backup because the node can be recovered with a normal (transactionally-inconsistent) snapshot and the repair mechanism.
 However, if the quorum of nodes of a cluster loses their data, we need a transactionally-consistent backup to restore the cluster to a certain transactionally-consistent point.

-If you want to create a transactionally-consistent cluster-wide backup, please follow the [General strategy to create a transactionally-consistent backup](#general-strategy-to-create-a-transactionally-consistent-backup) section, or stop the Cassandra cluster and take the snapshots of all the nodes of the cluster, and start the cluster.
+If you want to create a transactionally-consistent cluster-wide backup, please follow the [General way to create a transactionally-consistent backup](#general-way-to-create-a-transactionally-consistent-backup) section, or stop the Cassandra cluster and take the copies of all the nodes of the cluster, and start the cluster.

 To minimize mistakes when doing backup operations, it is recommended to use [Cassy](https://github.com/scalar-labs/cassy).
 Cassy is also integrated with `scalar-admin` so it can issue a pause request to the application of a Cassandra cluster.